Ferat Koçak

-Ferat Ali Koçak (born 26 May 1979 in West Berlin) is a German politician (The Left) of Kurdish origins.
+Ferat Ali Koçak (born 26 May 1979) is a German politician (The Left) of Kurdish origins.
 He was a member of the Abgeordnetenhaus of Berlin from 2021 to 2025, and has been a member of the German Bundestag since 2025.
 He won the direct mandate in the constituency of Neukölln with 30% of the votes, making him the first Left Party politician to win a constituency outside the former GDR.

 Early life

 Koçak was born and grew up in West Berlin as the son of Kurdish-Alevi immigrants.
 His father, a left-wing trade unionist, escaped from Turkey and sought asylum in Germany in 1980, after the 1980 coup.
 His mother, a women's rights activist, was the daughter of guest workers who came to Berlin in the 1960s.
 As his parents worked when he was a kid, he was at times raised by his grandparents or by a friend that helped his mother's family after they arrived in Germany.
 Koçak did his civilian service at the Berlin Kurdistan Culture and Aid Association.

 He studied economics at the Free University of Berlin and graduated with a degree in economics.
 Koçak then worked for the Allianz Group, first as a trainee and then, after successfully completing his exams, in management.
 He then worked as a marketing director with a focus on digital marketing at the Berliner Hochschule für Technik (BHT) and at other universities, and later as a campaigner at Campact.